blazecolby/Financial-Machine-Learning/Backtesting/README.md

 - Discretization allows for minimizing excess turnover.

 DYNAMIC BET SIZES AND LIMIT PRICES
 - Adjust bet sizes as market prices and forecast prices fluctuate.
-In this, order limit price will be derived.
+From this, order limit price will be derived.
 -

 ## Dangers of Backtesting